 Separate and deploy Remedy Smart Reporting on its own server because Smart Reporting is a major service and can consume considerable amount of resources for generating large reports.
 If Smart Reporting is deployed on the same server as that of Mid Tier or Smart IT, it might impact the performance of those application for end users.

-If you have heavy Reporting usage, BMC recommends to have a separate Reporting environment by using a separate database server.
+If you have heavy Reporting usage, have a separate Reporting environment by using a separate database server.

 For Smart Reporting that is run with other web applications, it is also possible to have a dedicated AR System server for Smart reporting application to isolate the reporting load.

-- It is recommended to use multiple AR System servers, a subset of which is used for user-facing activities and the rest of the servers are used for background processing tasks such as email, approvals, and assignment.
+- Use multiple AR System servers, a subset of which is used for user-facing activities and the rest of the servers are used for background processing tasks such as email, approvals, and assignment.
 This separation is done to ensure that the background activities do not impact the user-facing activities.

 For information about the sizing baselines, see the Knowledge Article 000114508.

 For information about the sizing baselines for a medium model deployment, see Hardware requirements.

 For information about sizing baselines for Digital Workplace, see the Knowledge Article on BMC Communities.

 Remedy Migrator memory usage and disk space requirements